Moving to Sioux City, Iowa: A Comprehensive Relocation Guide

 What is the cost of living in Sioux City, Iowa?

 Sioux City features a low cost of living compared to national averages.
 The median rent is $950, while the median home price is $180,000.
-These figures are significantly lower than those in larger metropolitan areas, making Sioux City an attractive option for budget-conscious movers.
+These figures are significantly lower than those in larger metropolitan areas, making Sioux City an workable option for budget-conscious movers.

 • Median rent: $950